-- 39. ICP 7.1 provides that the supervisor requires that an insurer's Board: (1) ensures that the roles and responsibilities allocated to the Board, Senior Management and Key Persons in Control Functions so as to promote an appropriate separation of the oversight function from management responsibilities; and (2) provides oversight of the Senior Management. - 40.
+- 42. ICP 7.1 provides that the supervisor requires that an insurer's Board: (1) ensures that the roles and responsibilities allocated to the Board, Senior Management and Key Persons in Control Functions are clearly defined so as to promote an appropriate separation of the oversight function from management responsibilities; and (2) provides oversight of the Senior Management. - 43.
 A clear allocation of roles and responsibilities assists the group in objectively holding individuals within the group accountable to the risk appetite set out by the Board of the head of the group as well as the Boards of the insurance legal entities within the group.
 Thus, formal documentation of roles and responsibilities provides clear communication and accountability in a group.
 While groups with a more decentralised approach may increase the risk that communication and accountability is not aligned across its entities, it is equally important for groups with a more centralised approach to provide clear lines of authority and effective communication of decisions.

-- 41. It is a good practice for involved supervisors to assess the appropriateness and effectiveness of delegations of authority from the Board of the head of the group to the Senior Management of the group or the Senior Management of individual entities set forth in group policies. - 42.
-The group-wide supervisor should understand the decision-making process of the group, including where in the group decisions are made, who is involved in making decisions, the functional responsibilities of the Board and Senior Management, and how decisions are communicated throughout the group. - 43.
-The group-wide supervisor should work with other involved supervisors to identify and understand (1) Board and Senior Management structures, including committees, and (2) whether responsibilities and roles are allocated in a more centralised or more decentralised manner. - 44.
-In order to achieve this, the group-wide supervisor should review the group's documentation of decision-making and responsibilities and roles for governance of the group as a whole, as well as all insurance legal entities within the group whether insurance legal entities are inside or outside of the group-wide supervisor's jurisdiction.
-If the group-wide supervisor is unable to obtain documentation from the head of the group, the group-wide supervisor should obtain the information from the other relevant involved supervisor(s) who have access to such documentation.
+- 44. It is good practice for the group-wide supervisor to require the Board of the head of the group to regularly assess the appropriateness and effectiveness of delegations of authority from the Board of the head of the group to the Senior Management of the group or the Board or Senior Management of individual legal entities set forth in group policies.
+It is also a good practice for the group-wide supervisor, in cooperation with other involved supervisors, to consider the outcome of this assessment. - 45.
+The group-wide supervisor should understand the decision-making process of the group, including where in the group decisions are made, who is involved in making decisions, the functional responsibilities of the Board and Senior Management, and how decisions are communicated throughout the group. - 46.
+The group-wide supervisor should work with other involved supervisors to identify and understand: (1) Board and Senior Management structures, including committees, and (2) whether responsibilities and roles are allocated in a more centralised or more decentralised manner. - 47.
+In order to achieve this, the group-wide supervisor, with other involved supervisors, should review the group's documentation of decision-making and responsibilities and roles for governance of the group as a whole, as well as all insurance legal entities within the group whether insurance legal entities are inside or outside of the group-wide supervisor's jurisdiction.
+If the group-wide supervisor is unable to obtain documentation from the head of the group, the group-wide supervisor should obtain the information from the relevant other involved supervisor(s) who have access to such documentation.
 The group-wide supervisor can use the supervisory college where one exists to coordinate with other involved supervisors or coordinate on a bilateral basis.